graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-04/papers/2025-05-01-mamba-reasoning.md

 ### Takeaways
-The M1-3B model shows that it is not necessary to rely solely on transformers for designing reasoning models.
+The M1-3B model shows that transformers are not the only good option for reasoning models.
 This hybrid model built on Mamba obtains improved computational efficiency and performance over even the larger Qwen2.5-Math-7B-Instruct reasoning model.
 However, for the smaller DeepSeek-R1-Distill-Qwen-1.5B model, it is only able to gain an improved reasoning performance by taking advantage of the more efficient inference time, that is, allowing for 'more reasoning' in a fixed amount of time.

 ...